jnlltd/festivals/README.md

 ### Mandatory Secret Configuration

-These settings described must be provided or the application will fail to start
+The application will fail to start unless these settings are added to the secret configuration file (or [DataSource.groovy](https://github.com/domurtag/festivals/blob/master/grails-app/conf/DataSource.groovy)).

 ````
 dataSource.username=festival